dcnguyen060899/UC-Berkeley-ML-AI-Professional-Certificate-Capstone/README.md

 - **Confusion Matrix**: The confusion matrix (Figure 9) reveals difficulties in accurately predicting classes 4, 6, and 7.
 - **ROC-AUC Curves**: The ROC-AUC curves (Figure 10) exhibit AUC scores from 0.70 to 0.93, suggesting reasonable performance for most classes.

+### Logistic Regression (quasi-Newton)

+- **Confusion Matrix**: The confusion matrix (Figure 11) shows that the model has poor prediction accuracy for several classes, with significant misclassifications.
+- **ROC-AUC Curves**: The ROC-AUC curves (Figure 12) display a range of AUC scores from 0.62 to 0.91, indicating varied performance across classes.

 ## Analysis

 ### Classification Reports